nisathav/Mangobee_DifferentialDriveWheel_Robot/README.md

 13. create a world with obstacles with construction cones and barrels, save this in the following directory, MangoBee_Robot/src/Mangobee_DifferentialDriveWheel_Robot/world
 14. launch the program inside the world,
    `ros2 launch Mangobee_DifferentialDriveWheel_Robot    launch_sim.launch.py    world:=./src/Mangobee_DifferentialDriveWheel_Robot/worlds/obstacles.world`
+15. check the velcity if the robot do not move
+    `ros2 topic echo /cmd_vel`